R Commander installation in R on macOS

 - Navigation the mouse pointer to the top left corner of the R Console window and clicking on the red ball

 - No matter what you choose, you will always be asked whether you want to save a workspace image as shown below.
 Just click on the ‘Don’t Save’ button to end the R application.

-library(Rcmdr)command, the ‘Messages’ section will display the following message:
+library(Rcmdr)command, the ‘Messages’ section will display the following or a similar message:

-NOTE: R Commander Version 2.6-2:followed by the day, date and time.
+NOTE: R Commander Version 2.7-1:followed by the day, date and time.
 Now R Commander will work smoothly.

 Alternative way of starting R Commander without the App nap problem